Hi there music junkie! Welcome to my list of music genres.

 Wrap Up!

-There you go, all done-and-dusted, my hand curated list of music genres.
+There you go, all done and dusted, my hand-curated list of music genres.

 Music is art, and the appreciation of art is completely subjective.
 Different strokes for different folks.